Immunizations Required for School Attendance

 Students in grade 6-12 are also required to be vaccinated against pertussis with one dose of Tdap.

-Students in grades 7-10 and 12 are also required to be vaccinated against meningococcal disease.
+Students in grades 7-12 are also required to be vaccinated against meningococcal disease.

 Students in preschool or prekindergarten are also required to be immune to Haemphilus influenzae type b (Hib) and pneumoncoccal disease (PCV).